AreefSyam/Quickdrop_Project/README.md

 **1. Sorting Jobs by Deadline:**
 - Purpose: To prioritize jobs with the earliest deadlines.
-- Process: Jobs are sorted in ascending order based on their deadlines.
+- Process: Jobs are sorted in ascending order based on their deadlines using 'Arrays.sort'

 **2. Dynamic Programming Table:**
 - Purpose: To store the maximum profit achievable up to each job.